MRU-CSIS-3512-001-202301-ASG/the-project-danzola01/project-journal.md

 - Admin page now has server side validation, ran into a couple issues with this like dealing with the return of the digest when the user is not found.
 Eventually got everything working.
 - Added functionality to search for country, city, and rating.
 - Added functionality to change the rating.
+- After merging branches it seems that my DB disappeared??
+Had to run the script again and recreate tables and data.
+- Finished the API endpoints.
+- I believe that the only thing missing from the backend is the confirmation message after changing the rating.